lpod/lpod-docs/level1-fields-and-forms.rst

-In order to associate a field with an existing variable, ``set_field()`` must be used with the first argument set to ``variable``, and an additional ``name`` parameter, set to the unique name of the variable, is required.
+In order to associate a field with an existing variable, ``set_field()`` must be used with the first argument set to ``variable``, and an additional ``name`` parameter, set to the unique name of the associated variable, is required.
 If the associated variable is a `user` variable, the ``value`` and ``type`` parameters are not allowed.
 If the variable is `simple`, then it's possible to set a specific value and/or type, with the effects described hereafter.
+The associated variable may not exist when the field is created (it may be created later), so it's not automatically checked when the field is created through ``set_field()``.

 The following example sets a field that displays the content of a declared variable whose name is supposed to be "Amount"::